-In addition, mortgage-related assets generally experience periods of illiquidity, including the period of delinquencies and defaults with respect to residential and commercial mortgage loans during the financial crisis.
+Mortgage-related assets generally experience periods of illiquidity, including the period of delinquencies and defaults with respect to residential and commercial mortgage loans during the financial crisis.
 In addition, validating third-party pricing for illiquid assets may be more subjective than with respect to more liquid assets.
 Any illiquidity of our assets makes it difficult for us to sell such assets if the need or desire arises.
 In addition, if we are required to liquidate all or a portion of our portfolio quickly, we may realize significantly less than the value at which we previously recorded our assets.
-We may also face other restrictions on our ability to liquidate any assets for which we or our Manager has or could be attributed with material non-public information.
-If we are unable to sell our assets at favorable prices or at all, it could materially adversely affect our business, financial condition and results of operations and our ability to make distributions to our stockholders.
 Assets that are illiquid are more difficult to finance, and to the extent that we use leverage to finance assets that become illiquid we may lose that leverage or have it reduced.
 Assets tend to become less liquid during times of financial stress, which is often the time that liquidity is most needed.
 As a result, our ability to sell assets or vary our portfolio in response to changes in economic and other conditions may be limited by liquidity constraints, which could adversely affect our results of operations and financial condition.